African wild dog: Hunting and diet

 Hunting success varies with prey type, vegetation cover and pack size, but African wild dogs tend to be very successful: often more than 60% of their chases end in a kill, sometimes up to 90%.
-Despite their smaller size, they are much more consistently successful than lion (27–30%) and hyena (25–30%), but African wild dogs commonly lose their kills to these two large predators.
 An analysis of 1,119 chases by a pack of six Okavango wild dogs showed that most were short distance uncoordinated chases, and the individual kill rate was only 15.5 percent.
 Because kills are shared, each dog enjoyed an efficient benefit–cost ratio.

-Small prey such as rodents, hares and birds are hunted singly, with dangerous prey such as cane rats and porcupines being killed with a quick and well-placed bite to avoid injury.
+Small prey such as rodents, hares and birds are hunted singly, with dangerous prey such as cane rats and Old World porcupines being killed with a quick and well-placed bite to avoid injury.
 Small prey is eaten entirely, while large animals are stripped of their meat and organs, leaving the skin, head, and skeleton intact.
 The African wild dog is a fast eater, with a pack being able to consume a Thomson's gazelle in 15 minutes.
 In the wild, the species' consumption is 1.2–5.9 kg per African wild dog a day, with one pack of 17–43 individuals in East Africa having been recorded to kill three animals per day on average.

 Unlike most social predators, African wild dogs will regurgitate food for other adults as well as young family members.
 Pups old enough to eat solid food are given first priority at kills, eating even before the dominant pair; subordinate adult dogs help feed and protect the pups.